icpdao/icpdao-contracts/docs/en/dao-token.md

 # Summary

-Each DAO created on ICPDAO can deploy a DAO-Token contract by ICPDAO, i.e., issue a token for its own DAO.
+Each DAO created on ICPDAO can deploy a DAO-Token contract through ICPDAO, i.e., issue a token of its own DAO.

 The DAO Owner can deploy this DAO-Token contract on Ether by calling the Token-Factory contract provided by ICPDAO.
-In addition, ICPDAO does not recognize DAO-Token contracts created by other means.
+Besides, ICPDAO does not recognize DAO-Token contracts created by other means.

 A DAO-Token is essentially a Token contract with various characteristics that meet the ERC20 specification.